Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 * **Fighter Capacity**: The System must have a sufficient [Fighter Capacity](#user-content-Capacity_unitAbility) to support the produced Fighters. -->

 **Placing produced units** <a name="PlacingProducedUnits"></a>
-> Change from base SA: Made explicit where ground units and PDSs produced by units in space may be placed.

 After units have been produced, they must be placed according to the following rules.
 The *producer* refers to the unit that produced them: